rlmic/impact-bombing-vietnam/README.md

 ## Documentation :newspaper:

-We include the following documents to serve as reference:
+We include the following documents under `docs/` to serve as reference:

 + `impact-bombing-vietnam-paper.pdf`: Original paper published in the Journal of Development Economics.
 + `impact-bombing-vietnam-supplement.pdf`: The supplement material that outlines minor discrepancies found in data replication which do not, as a whole, affect the reported data analysis published in the paper.
-+ `impact-bombing-vietnam-corrigendum.pdf`: The *Corrigendum* to corrects Miguel and Roland (2011) for errors in re-projecting district and province locations from one geographic coordinate system to another.
++ `impact-bombing-vietnam-corrigendum.pdf`: The *Corrigendum* that corrects the re-projecting of district and province locations, and reports the resulting updated outputs in the econometric analysis.

 ## Contact